artefactory-skaff/vertex-pipeline-starter-kit/docs/howto_gpu.md

 Prefers `nvidia/cuda` Docker images compared to `pytorch/` and  `vertex-ai/training`.

 You need to select a Docker image that matches this version.

-In my case, I found this one: `nvidia/cuda:11.7.0-cudnn8-runtime-ubuntu20.04`
+Check out the [Docker Hub](https://hub.docker.com/r/nvidia/cuda/tags) to find a compatible version.
+In my case, I found [this one](https://hub.docker.com/layers/nvidia/cuda/11.7.1-cudnn8-runtime-ubuntu20.04/images/sha256-352a7039e533fb22d24de831d09aa3791431c2e5809c279a336fe0aeef72b7fb?context=explore): `nvidia/cuda:11.7.0-cudnn8-runtime-ubuntu20.04`

 so I would start my dockerfile with: